-What does Bruce Springsteen do after his fifth album – a double LP featuring stone cold bangers Hungry Heart and Cadillac Ranch alongside the full force of the raucous E-Street Band?
+What does Bruce Springsteen do after his fifth studio album – a double LP featuring stone cold bangers Hungry Heart and Cadillac Ranch alongside the full force of the raucous E-Street Band?

 He buys a Teac four-track cassette recorder and lays down 15 songs alone, in his house, through the night on 3rd January 1982.
-He sings, plays guitar, and uses the other two tracks to add a harmony or an alternative guitar.
+He sings, plays guitar, and uses the other two tracks to add a harmony vocal or an alternative guitar.

 Owing to the recording process, it was apparently hard to release the thing as a record (the needle wouldn't track in the wax properly because of the distortion it picked up) to the point that the label nearly released it as a cassette-only affair.